Reynolds Coliseum: PA Announcer

 C. A. Dillon was the Public Address Announcer for the men's basketball games (including games of the Southern Conference, ACC, Dixie Classic and NCAA basketball tournaments) during the entire 50-year run of men's basketball in the arena.
-Bob Ferrone started as the PA Announcer for women’s basketball in 1975, the same year Kay Yow began her award-winning 34-year career as coach of the Wolfpack Women.
+Bob Ferrone started as the PA Announcer for women's basketball in 1975, the same year Kay Yow began her award-winning 34-year career as coach of the Wolfpack Women.
 He continued, assisted by his wife Jan, for 27 years rarely missing a game at Reynolds Coliseum.

 Currently, women's basketball is announced by Ed Funkhouser.
 For eleven years, volleyball was announced by Vance Elderkin.

 For many years, the arena housed an organ that was played before and after games and at halftimes.
 During the years in which Norm Sloan was the Wolfpack's head coach, his wife Joan sang the National Anthem before tip-offs.

 Special events

 The arena hosted games for the Carolina Cougars of the American Basketball Association during some but not all of their time in North Carolina from 1969 through 1974.

 The arena also hosts annual N.C.
 State homecoming events, particularly concerts, featuring artists such as Def Leppard, Van Halen, Lonestar, Chris Daughtry, Ludacris & Crossfade, and hip hop artist T.I., among others.
 It also played host to many Raleigh area high school graduation ceremonies, though most now take place at the Raleigh Convention Center.

 Historically, Reynolds served as the host for many campus concerts and special events.
 Alabama, Elton John, The Rolling Stones, Louis Armstrong, Loverboy, Logan Paul, The Kingston Trio and Huey Lewis & The News have all performed in Reynolds.
 Additionally, former presidents Ronald Reagan, Bill Clinton, and Barack Obama have addressed students, faculty, and campus visitors in the coliseum.

 On February 24, 2015, Phish released a live recording of their 12/16/99 concert from Reynolds Coliseum on LivePhish.com.

+On November 7, 2016, presidential candidate Hillary Clinton held her last rally before the 2016 United States presidential election at the Reynolds Coliseum.
+Former President Bill Clinton also appeared at the event as well as Lady Gaga & Bon Jovi.
+Lady Gaga delivered a speech before joining Bon Jovi in a live performance.

-On March 10, 2018, Reynolds Coliseum hosted the NCHSAA 3A Men’s Basketball Championship.
-The game saw the Cox Mill Chargers men’s basketball team take home their second straight State Championship.
+On March 10, 2018, Reynolds Coliseum hosted the NCHSAA 3A Men's Basketball Championship.
+The game saw the Cox Mill Chargers men's basketball team take home their second straight State Championship.

+On September 14, 2025, Cleveland State Vikings women's volleyball earned a win over the Duke Blue Devils for the first time in program history.